Rigidity Conjectures: Introduction

 \subsection{Acknowledgements}

-The author is indebted with Ilijas Farah, Stefaan Vaes, and Paul McKenney for many long conversations concerning the content of this manuscript and related topic.
+The author is indebted with Ilijas Farah, Stefaan Vaes, and Paul McKenney for many long conversations concerning the content of this manuscript and related topics, and the anonymous referee for useful remarks.
 These notes were completed partially while the author held a postdoctoral position at IMJ-PRG in Paris, financed by the FSMP and a PRESTIGE-co-Fund grant, and partially while being a FWO postdoc at KU Leuven.
 The author would like to thank both institutions, as well as the funding bodies.